safetyAI/ChatSafetyAI/README.md

 - [ ] image generation

 ### 05-14-2026
-- All regulation jurisdictions are now accepted and handled via default web search.
-For jurisdictions that have an entry in the curated list, the web search is optimized (steered, domain-constrained)
+- All regulation jurisdictions are now accepted and handled via a free web search by default.
+For jurisdictions that have an entry in the curated list, the web search is optimized (steered with suggestions, restricted to pre-approved domains).
+If user doesn't specify a jurisdiction, it's inferred based on location.
+If location not available, defaults to OSHA.

 ### 05-06-2026
 - Improved annotation process and switched to Gemini 3